Air Conditioning Service & AC Maintenance HVAC Service in Homestead, FL & Sunrise, FL

 CLEANING AIR CONDITIONER COILS

-The air conditioner’s evaporator coil and condenser coil collect dirt over their months and years of service.
+The air conditioner’s evaporator coil and condenser coil collects dirt over their months and years of service.
 A clean filter prevents the evaporator coil from soiling quickly.
 In time, however, the evaporator coil will still collect dirt.
-This dirt reduces air flow and insulates the coil, reducing its ability to absorb heat.
+This dirt reduces airflow and insulates the coil, reducing its ability to absorb heat.
 To avoid this problem, check your evaporator coil every year and clean it as necessary.

 Outdoor condenser coils can also become very dirty if the outdoor environment is dusty or if there is foliage nearby.
 You can easily see the condenser coil and notice if dirt is collecting on its fins.

 You should minimize dirt and debris near the condenser unit.
 Your dryer vents, falling leaves, and lawn mower are all potential sources of dirt and debris.
 Cleaning the area around the coil, removing any debris, and trimming foliage back at least 2 feet (0.6 meters) allow for adequate airflow around the condenser.